qgis/QGIS-Django/readme.md

 For setup, installation and backup notes, please read [INSTALL](INSTALL.md) included in this directory.

-For setting up a local development environment using Vagrant please read the Vagrant [README](vagrant_assets/README.md).

 To contribute to this project, please contact Tim Sutton - tim@kartoza.com